-- What strategies and practices are currently in place that support children’s transitions between our services?
+- What current strategies and practices in place to support children’s transitions between our services?
 Have I met with the leader of my partnering service to review them?

-- How do I find out what children and families expect and want when moving between my setting and our partnering service?
+- How do I find out what children and families expect and want when moving between our service?

-- How can my team consistently share information about children that will help our partnering teachers and educators to meet their emotional needs?
+- How can my team share information with partner services that will help meet children’s emotional needs?